 AgileHealthInsurance Report | 2018-02-20

-Fact Checking Five Myths About Short-Term Health Insurance
+Fact Checking Five Myths About Short Term Medical Insurance

 Some supporters of the Affordable Care Act (also known as the ACA or Obamacare) have criticized short-term plans, arguing that many healthy Americans (particularly young adults) were using short-term plans as an alternative to the ACA, which in turn forced ACA plans to charge higher premiums and made the ACA market less stable.
 Additional criticism focused on the fact that short-term plans, as transitional coverage, had different benefit designs than ACA plans and insurance companies could reject applicants based on pre-existing health conditions.